 • Valid passport and visa, if issued.
 NOTE: visas will only be issued to the expiry date of the passport.
 Generally, newly appointed Queen's faculty have been issued work permits for a four year period or, in case of a time limited appointment, to the end date of the appointment.

-• Evidence of your education and professional credentials as noted on the LMO letter Annex page - originals are required.
+• Evidence of your education and professional credentials as noted on the LMIA letter Annex page - originals are required.

 • Appropriate travel documentation for all accompanying family members, including marriage certificate/birth certificates for children, or Declaration from non-accompanying parent/guardian for minors immigrating to Canada.

 Important: Be sure to ask the immigration official to add accompanying dependents to the work permit or documentation of the person who has legal guardianship.
-If they are not listed, you may encounter difficulties with school registration and health insurance.
+If they are not listed, you may encounter difficulties with school registration and health insurance registration.

-The Canadian Border Services Agency provides information and guidelines regarding moving goods into the country.
+The Canadian Border Services Agency provides information and regulations regarding moving goods into the country.